ryanwhowe/websocket-workshop/README.md

 If you restart and view logs again you should see the connection open.
 It's worth mentioning that whilst we removed the rather blunt `while (true)` loop there's still an event loop happening.
-When Thruway starts a connection it uses the React PHP Loop factory to create a loop that the connection runs inside of.
+When Thruway starts a connection it uses the React PHP Loop factory to create a loop that the connection runs inside.

 This is how the library can be "non-blocking" - we can publish a message whilst also waiting to respond to a call whilst at the same time handling incoming subscriptions.
 The event loop takes care of that for us.
-We do need to be careful to avoid calling blocking code (e.g. file_get_contents) inside a handler, as this will block all other callbacks until complete (this may be migitated if we use Fibers from PHP 8.2)
+We do need to be careful to avoid calling blocking code (e.g. file_get_contents) inside a handler, as this will block all other callbacks until complete (this may be migrated if we use Fibers from PHP 8.2)

 Let's listen to what our JavaScript user is saying by also adding this code inside the on(open) callback: